leodahal4/MiniSocialMedia/README.md

 > user can login
 > user can view all posts
 > user can view specific post
+> Navbar design for messages, new post and user image

 ### not done
 > User cannot see their avatar on Navbar or the left component
 > user can view specific posts but not the comments associated with those post
 > user cannot comment
 > user cannnot like the post
+> UserController for gettting user details

 # Updates will be coming soon.